The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Key Takeaways

-• Temporary swelling isn't permanent growth – Your thighs may appear larger in the first 2-4 weeks of strength training due to inflammation and glycogen storage, not actual muscle hypertrophy.
-Give your body 6-8 weeks before evaluating true results.
+- Temporary swelling isn't permanent growth — your thighs may appear larger in the first 2–6 weeks due to inflammation, water retention, and glycogen storage, not actual hypertrophy.
+Give your body 6–8 weeks before judging.

-• Volume matters more than weight – Limit direct quad work to just 6-10 sets per week total (compared to 15-20+ in muscle-building programs), while keeping glute/hamstring volume at 10-16 sets weekly for optimal lean leg development.
+- Volume matters more than weight alone — limit direct quad work to 6–10 sets per week; keep glute/hamstring volume at 10–16 sets.

-• Nutrition determines size, training determines strength – You can get stronger while maintaining or reducing leg size by eating in a slight caloric deficit with adequate protein (0.8-1g per pound of body weight).
+- Nutrition determines size; training determines strength — a slight caloric deficit with 0.8–1g protein per pound of bodyweight is the nutritional framework for lean legs.

 Video Overview